 Percent of Residents Who Take Transit, Walk, or Bike to Work

-The most recent data published in November 2018 is CY 2017 below, which represents the American Community Survey 5 year estimates from 2013-2017.
+The most recent data published in November 2018 is for 2017, which represents the American Community Survey 5 year estimates from 2013-2017.

 Most people in Durham get to work by driving alone.
 However, by providing transportation choices, the City can help Durham residents save money, improve the health of their neighborhoods, and promote equity.

 The City of Durham has recently updated its Bicycle and Pedestrian Plans and consolidated them into one document.
 The plan will help the City determine which bicycle and pedestrian facilities are the most critically needed to improve safety, connectivity, and quality of life.
 It will also help the City identify the best funding strategy to streamline the process of design and implementation.
-In 2018-17, seventeen (17) miles of bike lanes were added and 7 sidewalk gaps filled, approximately 0.4 miles based on the Bike-Walk Plan.
+From 2017 to 2018, 17 miles of bike lanes were added and 7 sidewalk gaps filled.
+This is approximately 0.4 miles based on the Bike-Walk Plan.